Sulai-maan/fastapi-book-project/README.md

 ## Overview

 This project is a RESTful API built with FastAPI for managing a book collection.
 It provides comprehensive CRUD (Create, Read, Update, Delete) operations for books with proper error handling, input validation, and documentation.
+In the 'deploying behind a proxy' section, I explained how I went about deploying the app behind a nginx server, setting up continuous integration and continuous deployment workflows using github actions.

 ## Features